 - +64 9 836 7819

-Graeme Flett is a faulty member of the School of Theology at Laidlaw, with a specialisation in Pastoral and Practical Theology.
+Graeme Flett is a faculty member of the School of Theology at Laidlaw, with a specialisation in Pastoral and Practical Theology.
 Graeme and his wife, Linda, lead and oversee an able team of internship teachers and facilitators.
 Graeme is also the director of the Laidlaw Centre for Church Leadership – Engage.

 Graeme serves out of deep commitment to equip students by preparing them well for Christian leadership, ministry and service.
 He presses the point that that best theology is done when students are engaged in theological learning alongside actual practice.
 This conviction comes out of his own experience as a pastor of 17 years and the need for emerging leaders to imagine and act out of a robust theological framework.
 Graeme believes that such an understanding is grounded in scripture and in ways that help us engage with others about gospel and culture.
 This underpins Graeme’s desire and joy in helping students find their calling and vocation.